suyashkarande04/suyashkarande04/README.md

 ### Hi there, I'm Suyash 👋

 I am a BTech student passionate about bridging the gap between software and hardware.
-As the Co-Convener of the Robotics and Aero Club at DY Patil International University, I am actively diving into UAVs, drones, and embedded systems.
+I am actively diving into UAVs, drones, and embedded systems.

 **🚀 What I'm up to:**
 * 🛠️ Building the structural and technical foundation for our new college Robotics & Aeronautics club.